lupyuen/lupyuen.github.io/src/rewind.md

 _But Mastodon Posts are limited to 500 chars?_

 Bummer.
-That's why we [__Create a GitLab Snippet__](https://github.com/lupyuen/nuttx-rewind-notify/blob/main/src/main.rs#L364-L410).
+That's why we [__Create a GitLab Snippet__](https://github.com/lupyuen/nuttx-rewind-notify/blob/main/src/main.rs#L364-L410) for our Polite Note.
 And embed the Hyperlink in our Mastodon Post.

 _How to get the Breaking PR from GitHub?_